SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 # Install a Solace PubSub+ Software Event Broker onto a Kubernetes cluster

-The [Solace PubSub+ Platform](https://solace.com/products/platform/)'s [PubSub+ Software Event Broker](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
+The [Solace PubSub+ Platform](https://solace.com/products/platform/)'s [software event broker](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in the cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
 It can be installed into a variety of public and private clouds, PaaS, and on-premises environments, and brokers in multiple locations can be linked together in an [event mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

 ## Overview

-This document provides a quick getting started guide to install a Solace PubSub+ Software Event Broker in various configurations onto a [Kubernetes](https://kubernetes.io/docs/home/) cluster.
-The recommended PubSub+ Software Event Broker version is 9.4 or later.
+This document provides a quick getting started guide to install a software event broker in various configurations onto a [Kubernetes](https://kubernetes.io/docs/home/) cluster.
+The recommended software event broker version is 9.4 or later.

 Detailed documentation is provided in the [Solace PubSub+ Software Event Broker on Kubernetes Documentation](docs/PubSubPlusK8SDeployment.md).